Danh-coder/LengthUnitConverter/README.md

 Contributions are welcome!
 If you find a bug or have a suggestion, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. *(Note: Create a LICENSE file in the root of your repository if you adopt the MIT license.)*

 ## Author

 *   Danh Phan